viperproject/gobra-book/src/02/self-framing.md

 Operations like division have conditions under which they are well-defined.
 For `a / b` to be well-defined, `b != 0` must hold.
-In the context of permissions, we get a new requirement that assertions are _self-framing_, i.e. access to all locations being read is required.
+In the context of permissions, we get a new requirement that assertions are _self-framing_, i.e., access to all locations being read is required.
-Gobra checks that assertions are self-framing, and reports an error otherwise.
+Gobra checks that assertions are self-framing and reports an error otherwise.

 This also applies to contracts.
 In the following example, there is an error since `*x` and `*y` are accessed in the postcondition of `swap`,